widrapp/documentation/README.md

 Ex: `@user1+@user2 get likes` : this command will be transformed to `@user1 get likes && @user2 get likes` so the command `get likes` will be applied to both users.

 #### Lists

-A list is a group of users or commands.
-An user can created as many lists as he likes, so he can then get all of the listed users' timelines, or execute a group of actions.
-As lists can be used for many things they are also sometimes refered as `groups`, but both are the same.

 A list is specified in a command using the `@list[list_name]` target.